 What’s the bottom line?

 Studies show that eating lean beef, as part of a balanced healthy diet, supports healthy blood pressure and blood lipids.

-According to the American Journal of Clinical Nutrition, a 3-oz. serving of lean beef (about the size of a deck of cards), has about 150 calories on average and is a good or excellent source of protein and 10 essential nutrients like zinc, iron and B vitamins.
+According to the American Journal of Clinical Nutrition, a 3-oz. serving of lean beef, has about 150 calories on average.
+Beef is a good or excellent source of protein and 10 essential nutrients like zinc, iron and B vitamins.

 Lean cuts have less than 10 grams of total fat, 4.5 grams or less of saturated fat and less than 95 mg of cholesterol per 100 grams (3½ oz).
 These cuts generally have “Round” or “Loin” in their names, such as Sirloin Steak and Tenderloin Steak.